Announcements, Azure Backup, Azure Site Recovery, Microsoft Azure portal, Storage

 Standard HDDs based on magnetic drives offer the most cost-effective solution for Dev/Test scenarios.

 - To achieve the target performance of Standard SSD and Standard HDD new disk SKUs, you should use these recommended VM series.

 Try out the new Managed Disks sizes using Azure Powershell or CLI today!
-The public preview of larger Managed Disk sizes is available in West Central US.
-In the coming month, we will extend our preview coverage to more regions.
-Please refer to the Azure Disks FAQ for the latest list of preview regions, and Azure Preview guidelines for general information on using preview features.
+The public preview of larger Managed Disk sizes is available in most Azure regions, with the exception of Azure Government, China, and Germany clouds.
+Please refer to the Azure Preview guidelines for general information on using preview features.
 If you are not using Managed Disks, convert from Unmanaged to Managed Disks today and start leveraging these new offerings.

 We will announce support for additional scenarios in the near future.
 Stay tuned.
 Following are some of the improvements coming up: